parallelchain-io/parallelchain-docs/docs/smart_contract_sdk/build_contract.md

   - Smart Contract
 ---

-# Building the contract with 'pchain_compile'
+# Building the Contract with 'pchain_compile'

 **pchain_compile** is a CLI build tool for smart contract developers to build their source code to WASM binaries for deployment on
 ParallelChain Mainnet.